squaresLab/MultiEdit_Experiments/AssertExperiment/GenProgScripts/README.md

 ## Parameters:

-* 1st param is the patch in upper case (ex: Lang, Chart, Closure, Math, Time)
+* 1st param is the project in upper case (ex: Lang, Chart, Closure, Math, Time)
 * 2nd param is the bug number (ex: 1,2,3,4,...)
 * 3th param is the option of running the test suite (ex: allHuman, oneHuman, oneGenerated)
 * 4th param is the test suite sample size (ex: 1, 100)